scummvm/scummvm/doc/docportal/use_scummvm/LAN.rst

     Upload files.

-To change which files are accessible on the web server, set the :guilabel:`/root/ Path` to the directory containing the files you wish to access.
-You will be able to access anything inside that directory, but you will not able to access the parent directory.
+To change which files are accessible on the web server, set the **/root/ Path** to the directory containing the files you wish to access.
+You can access anything inside that directory, but you cannot access its parent directory.

-To stop the web server, either click :guilabel:`Stop server` or click :guilabel:`Ok` to close the settings dialog.
+To stop the web server, click **Stop server** to stop the server, or **Ok** to close the settings dialog.